Frequently asked questions

 Mailman allows only one instance of a listname on each server.
 If the listname you want is already being used, you can try another server location on the order form.

 Yes.
-Please see our How to migrate a list from another hosting company.
+Please see instructions on how to Migrate a list from another hosting company.
 Some people prefer us to do it for them - and we're happy to do it.
 There is no charge for this service.
-We do limit imported message archives to 50MB - which is generally a few years worth of messages.
-Feel free to contact us if you'd like us to migrate your list.
+We limit initial imported message archives to 250MB – which is generally a few years worth of messages.
+Feel free to contact us if you have any questions about migrating your list.

 In your list's Admin section, under 'General options', set 'Emergency moderation' to 'On'.
 (This is about half way down the page you land on when you login to your list's Admin section).